![]() | Spotless Proteuxoa Male, dorsal | Undescribed Proteuxoa S1, dorsal | ![]() | |||

 Synonym: | Thoracolopha acontoura | ||||

-General Species Information: Found on Ellura (in the Murray Mallee, SA) and elsewhere About 11mm long & 30mm wingspan.
+Thank you Prof Victor W Fazio III for confirming the id of this species for us General Species Information: Found on Ellura (in the Murray Mallee, SA) and elsewhere 1st Live Photo on-line: ~11mm long & 30mm wingspan.
 Based on body shape, we assume females have an ochre tint to the posterior end of their abdomen.
 What we assume to be males are off-white.
 There didn't appear to be any other variations we could see.
 They have a faint racing stripe behind their head, which is not visible on pinned samples as the pin-head interferes.
 We weren't able to capture their satin texture in photographs.
 An elegant moth to the naked eye.
-And due to the lack of cresents & spots, not obviously a proteuxoa.
-While Thoracolopha acontoura is the currently accepted name (as of late 2017), we use the names on the ALA which hasn't caught up yet and still lists this under Proteuxoa. | |||||
+And due to the lack of crescents & spots, not obviously a proteuxoa.
+While Thoracolopha acontoura is the currently accepted name (as of late 2017), we use the names on the ALA and lists this under Proteuxoa.
+In fact, as of now (early 2021), it seems Thoracolopha hasn't been accepted. | |||||

 | |||||